madetech/handbook/benefits/untracked_holiday.md

 We trust you'll use your best judgement when taking holidays but in case you want some guidance on the kind of notice we expect when you take your holiday:

-* **Less than 1 week:**<br>We recommend giving at least 2 weeks notice for a 1 day off and closer to 4 weeks notice for more
+* **Less than 1 week**<br>We recommend giving at least 2 weeks notice for a 1 day off and closer to 4 weeks notice for more
-* **Between 1 and 2 weeks:**<br>We recommend giving at least 4 weeks notice for this kind of holiday, ideally more.
+* **Between 1 and 2 weeks**<br>We recommend giving at least 4 weeks notice for this kind of holiday, ideally more.
-* **Greater than 3 weeks:**<br>Please try and provide at least three months notice, so we can prepare for your absence.
+* **Greater than 3 weeks**<br>Please try to provide at least three months notice, so we can prepare for your absence.

 ## Additional considerations